Wild Cherry Bark: 10 Health Benefits, How to Use, and Side Effects

 Sedative:

 The relaxing properties of wild cherry bark tea can help relieve muscle tension, cramps, and headaches.
 It is an excellent option for calming nerves without the risks of side effects and dependence associated with solid pharmaceutical sedatives.
-In addition, some herbalists and supporters believe it is a good tea for women who have painful menstruation.
+In addition, some herbalists and supporters believe it is a good tea for women with painful menstruation.

 Digestive Aid: